Noise dissipation mechanisms of an acoustic liner under grazing flow: Parametric analysis of acoustic dissipation for a single orifice

 \subsection{Acoustic dissipation by viscous effects at the mouth of the orifice}

-Contours of the shear stress tensor, which contributes to the viscous dissipation, are shown in \fref{fig:viscdiss_M0} for the no-flow condition.
+Contours of viscous dissipation density in wall units $\Phi^+(\phi)$, are shown in \fref{fig:viscdiss_M0} for the no-flow condition.
 The contour scale changes for each subplot with SPL due to the increase in acoustic-induced velocity inside the orifice, which results in larger velocity gradients.
 In the no-flow case, we observe that both the contour levels and the thickness of the boundary layer developing in the internal walls of the orifice increase with SPL.
 This trend reflects the rise in the amplitude of the acoustic-induced velocity.

 At all SPL levels, the viscous dissipation regions are nearly symmetric across the orifice, with slight asymmetries becoming more pronounced as SPL increases, attributed to the grazing nature of the incident acoustic wave.
-Figure~\ref{fig:visc_leftrightM0} shows the dissipation rate as a function of phase, separated into contributions from the left and right sides of the orifice.
+Figure~\ref{fig:visc_leftrightM0} shows the dissipation rate in viscous units $D^+(\phi)$ as a function of phase, separated into contributions from the left and right sides of the orifice.
 At 130\,dB (\fref{fig:visc_leftrightM0}(a)), the two contributions are nearly identical, while at 140\,dB (\fref{fig:visc_leftrightM0}(b)), moderate differences emerge, likely due to a thicker boundary layer forming on the upstream side.

 Regarding the phase dependence, in the absence of grazing flow, the inflow and outflow dissipation profiles remain largely symmetric.
 For SPL up to 150\,dB (\fref{fig:visc_leftrightM0}(a--c)), the dissipation exhibits two dominant lobes, indicating that viscous dissipation mainly occurs during the inflow and outflow phases.
 At 160\,dB, additional lobes appear, suggesting that non-linear effects and higher harmonic components of the acoustic-induced velocity contribute to the dissipation.